 With 32 homers in his last 125 Minor League games, there is no doubting Cartaya’s power potential.
 He is a pretty patient hitter who has walked at a 14% clip over that same timespan.
 While there is some present whiff for Cartaya, he controls his body well, repeating his moves in the box.
 The tendency to get a bit long and pull happy will be something to monitor as he ascends to the upper minors, but his body control and solid chase rates give him a good chance to develop into an average hitter.

 Already one of the game’s best catching prospects, Cartaya made up for lost time with a monster 2022 season.
-A blend of power, defense and intangibles have Cartaya reminding many of Salvador Perez.
+Cartaya doesn’t quite have the plus defensive projection to complement an elite offensive ceiling, but his blend of power, intangibles and still solid defense have him reminding many of Salvador Perez.
 He will likely begin 2023 in Double-A with a chance to debut in 2024.

 Age: 23 | Height/Weight: 6’3′, 205 | Bat/Throw: R/R | IFA: $300K, 2017 (LAD) | ETA: 2022